suyash-rgb/Postal-Probe/README.md

 **Description:** <br>
     - Searches for offices by the provided division name and office type. <br>
     - Returns an error message "No offices found for the specified division and office type" with a 404 status if no matching records are found. <br>
-    - Returns a list of Pincode objects if one or more records match the division and office type.
+    - Returns a list of Pincode objects if one or more records match the division and office type.<br><br>

 6. **Returns the type of Office on entering the name of Office** <br>
 **Method:** GET <br>